edgexfoundry/edgex-go/docs/examples/Ch-ExamplesAddingMQTTDevice.rst

 Environment
 -----------

 You can use any operating system that can install docker and docker-compose.
-In this example, we use Photon OS to delpoy EdgeX using docker.
+In this example, we use Photon OS to deploy EdgeX using docker.
 The system requirements can be found at https://docs.edgexfoundry.org/Ch-GettingStartedUsers.html#what-you-need.

 .. image:: PhotonOS.png
     :scale: 50%